magento/devdocs/src/marketplace/eqp/v1/callbacks.md

 Rather than having to continuously poll for updates, you can register an API callback URL in the user profile.

  {:.bs-callout-info}
-API Callback URLs can only be registered through the API
+API Callback URLs can only be registered through the API.

 Whenever an update occurs to a Product or a File, a JSON API request will be sent to the registered callback URL.